What to Do in Paros, Greece: 2 Days of Cycladic Charm

 10 minutes down the road sits the smallest rural village of Prodromos, inviting you to experience an authentic slice of low-key local life—on Sundays find residents sitting about while their weekly laundry hangs dry on the line.
 Without much commercial entertainment and consequently no tourist crowds, the main activity here involves strolling through the maze of lanes lined with plenty of pink bougainvillea.
 This is undoubtedly the most aesthetic, postcard-perfect village ideal for snapping vacation flicks, and you don’t have to worry about photobombers cluttering up the background of this passageway village!

-For any refreshments, Byzantino is the main taverna in town where you can grab a quick bite or beverage.
+For refreshments, Byzantino is the main taverna in town where you can grab a quick bite or beverage.

 Marpissa

 Last but not least, a 5 minute drive away Marpissa’s claim to fame is an Instagram-famous pink door, which is today one of many rosy landmarks scattered around the island.
 While a complimentary bougainvillea once made this shot stunning, it was looking a bit withered when I arrived—making Linardo my preferred location to snap a quintessential Barbie-approved Paros picture.
 Similarly situated on a hilltop like Lefkes but without rolling plains providing a rural background, the winding streets of Marpissa were designed to confuse pirates in the medieval era.
-Get lost meandering through quaint squares and past small churches once more to cap off your exploration of the quieter, more authentic side of Paros.
+Get lost once more meandering through quaint squares and past small churches to cap off your exploration of the quieter, more authentic side of Paros.

 If you took the Byzantine Road and are interested in extending your hike, the Monastery of Agios Antonios crowns a nearby hilltop 30 minutes away from the center of Marpissa with sweeping views over the Aegean Sea.